Beth Chapman Wants To Spend Her Last Days ‘On The Hunt,’ Her Husband Says

 — HollywoodLife (@HollywoodLife) March 27, 2019

-And Duane is serious about rehab, to the point that he’s partnered with a Boca Raton, Florida rehab facility to open up what he hopes will be a nationwide program, which he calls the “Naked, Addicted and Afraid” program.
+And Duane is serious about rehab, to the point that he’s partnered with a Boca Raton, Florida, rehab facility to open up what he hopes will be a nationwide program, which he calls the “Naked, Addicted and Afraid” program.

 The Florida facility is about as far from prison as one can get.
 It’s in one of Boca Raton’s swankier neighborhoods, featuring a swimming pool and other luxury amenities.
 But just because the setting is luxe doesn’t mean that a stay there is going to be easy.